genomicsclass/leanpub/manuscript/adjusting_with_factor_analysis.md

 ```

 ![Dates with color denoting month.](images/R/adjusting_with_factor_analysis-tmp-what_is_batch-1.png)
 There is more than one day per month.
-Could day have an effects as well?
+Could day have an effect as well?

-### PCA
+#### PCA

 Here is a plot of the first principal component ordered by date: